What is Microsoft Clarity? Free User Behaviour Analysis

 It’s always exciting to see a new web analysis tool enter the market – especially when it’s 100% free – as it brings with it the possibility of innovation and new features that shed more light on how well your website is performing.

-It’s a topic we have researched and discussed extensively last year.
 And the excitement is amplified when the company behind such a tool is none other than tech industry giant Microsoft.

 What is Microsoft Clarity?